Starting a Budget With the 50/20/30 Rule

 Depending on your savings goals, you can deviate from the 50/20/30 Rule.
 1 If your goal is to retire early, for example, you might want to save much more of your income by lowering what you spend on both needs and wants.
 If you have a lot of debt, then you also may need to adjust the percentages.

 You can also try a technique called “reverse budgeting.”
-2 With this system, you first set money aside each month for needs and savings, and then you can spend whatever’s left as you choose.
-This technique is great for anyone who finds budgeting to be too intimidating, or anyone who has trouble coming up with the money they need each month to pay their bills.
-By paying your bills and yourself first, you can freely spend on fun stuff, knowing that your necessary expenses and savings are already taken care of.
+2 With this system, you set money aside each month for needs and savings, and then you can spend whatever’s left as you choose.
+This technique can be great for anyone who finds budgeting to be too intimidating, or anyone who has trouble coming up with the money they need each month to pay their bills.
+By paying your bills and setting aside some savings first, you can freely spend on fun stuff, knowing that your necessary expenses and savings are already taken care of.